dp119/py_repo/jenkins.md

 # <h4>  For a new project implementaion how would you choose which pipeline to go with - Declarative and Scripted Pipeline?

+# <h4>  Is it possible to run shell script within jenkins plugins?
+If yes, a variable declared within groovy script is not available within the shell script.
+Why?
+Because it's not declared with env.Variable_name=
+	Eg: env.x=10